bmanubay/bmanubay.github.io/_posts/2019-09-24-a-brief-look-at-my-grad-work.md

 *Triangle plot showing the rapid convergence of our posterior to the true parameter values after 1 iteration.
 The red lines denote our reference simulation state and the blue our true parameter values.
 The red lines are +/-15% different of the true values, which is considerable.*

 In future posts, I'll be going over and demonstrating many of the techniques discussed here, giving tutorials with Python and getting into many more technical details that I could not for the sake of making this post shorter than my thesis.
-Until next time!lil test
+Until next time!